PhoenixRacing/cheesy-parts/README.md

-Cheesy Parts
+Phoenix Racing Fabrication
 ============

-Cheesy Parts is a web-based system for tracking parts through the design and manufacture cycle.
-It assigns part numbers with which CAD files can be saved to version control and stores information about parts' current manufacturing status.
+Phoenix Racing Fabrication is a web-based system for tracking parts through the manufacturing cycle.
+It stores information about parts' current manufacturing status and allows users to claim parts and complete different steps in the manufacturing process.

-Cheesy Parts is written in Ruby using the [Sinatra](http://sinatrarb.com) framework and uses MySQL as the backing datastore.
+Phoenix Fab is written in Ruby using the [Sinatra](http://sinatrarb.com) framework and uses MySQL as the backing datastore.
 Development and production are run on UNIX (OS X and Ubuntu), so there are no guarantees it'll work on Windows, sorry.